basicallydan/danhough.com/freelance/index.markdown

 ### API Consultancy

-An API (Application Programming Interface) is a great way to encourage third parties to interact with the data your business or organisation is in possession of.
+In recent years, the trend has been moving towards businesses providing an API (Application Programming Interface) to reduce cost and lower the barrier to entry for business-to-business interactions.

 ### Prototype/MVP